Lloople/bot-mr-dear/README.md

 php artisan botman:telegram:register
 ```

 The default url will be `yourdomain.com/botman`.
-It must `HTTPS`
+It must be `HTTPS`

-> If you're developing in a local environment, take in mind using Laravel Valet feature `valet share`.
+> If you're developing in a local environment, take in mind using [Laravel Valet](https://laravel.com/docs/5.7/valet) feature `valet share`.
 It uses ngrok
 > under the hood to make your project accessible from the outside.

 That's it.
-You can now talk to your bot.
+You can now talk to your bot through Telegram.

 ### Troubleshooting

-If your is not running as you've expected you have a few tools to see what's going on:
+If your is not running as you've expected you have a few tools to help you see what's going on:

-- If you're using `valet share` for local development you already have a custom dashboard to check incoming requests at http://127.0.0.1:4040
+- If you're using `valet share` for local development you already have a custom dashboard to check incoming requests at http://127.0.0.1:4040 by ngrok.
 - To see the full error, check the `storage/logs/laravel.log` file.
 Take in mind that Telegram re-sends a failed request up to 4 more times.
 - To debug the application, you can use [Beyond Code](https://github.com/beyondcode) package called `laravel-dump-server`.
 It's already installed
 in this project, you just need to run `php artisan dump-server` and put some `dump($var)` in your code to see it in the terminal.